-As noted within the Market Assessment and identified below, Figure B-24 and Figure Table B-31, demonstrates show the population change between 2000 2010 and 2015 2022 by age group for the City of Venice.
-Residents aged between 55 and 74, representing the Bbaby Bboomer generation, (born between 1946 and 1964) demonstrated the fastest growth over the 15-year period.
-The 1,365 new Residents between over the age of 65 and 74-made up more than one-half of the total population increase.
-This The age group also posted the highest rate of growth over the five twelve-year period at 29.9. came from the age ranges of 65-74, 75-84, and 15-24.
-Only two of the Four age groups experienced declines, most notably 0-14, which, when coupled with smaller losses in the 25-34, and 35-44, and 45-54 age groups, could representing a loss in population groups typically representative of representing families.
+As noted within the Market Assessment and identified below, Figure B-2 and Table B-3, demonstrates the population change between 2000 and 2015 by age group for the City of Venice.
+Residents aged between 55 and 74, representing the Baby Boomer generation, demonstrated the fastest growth over the 15-year period.
+The 1,365 new residents between the age of 65 and 74 made up more than one-half of the total increase.
+This age group also posted the highest rate of growth over the five-year period at 29.9%.
+Only two of the age groups experienced declines, 0-14 and 35-44, representing a loss in population typically representing families.

-Figure B-24: Comparison of Change in Venice Population by Age Groups, 2000 2010 - 2015 2022
+Figure B-2: Comparison of Population by Age Group, 2000-2015